koogar/HardwareSerialMonitor/Libre/WeeHardwareStatServer.Gnat.PhatStats/README.md

 ## Uninstallation
 Run "DeleteService.bat" as an administrator

+Warning!!!:

+      You Must have a fixed folder location before you install the service.
+      If you want to move the install folder you have to delete the service first, then move the folder.
+      You can then install service again from the new folder location.

 ## Future plan
 - Release the counterpart to this for Aruduino that uses Json to communicate rather than a string